Start point - Askham - car park by

 what purpose.

-through earlier.
 As we reached it a gentleman kindly opened it

 strolling down the road into Askham.